xlladdins/xll/docs/Excel4MacrosE-G.md

 **FORMULA.FIND**?(text, in\_num, at\_num, by\_num, dir\_num,
 match\_case)

-Text    is the text you want to find.
+Text&nbsp;&nbsp;&nbsp;&nbsp;is the text you want to find.
 Text corresponds to the Find What box in the Find dialog box.

-In\_num    is a number from 1 to 3 specifying where to search.
+In\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 specifying where
+to search.

 |             |              |
 | ----------- | ------------ |